Advanced Motor Fuels in China

 Research and Demonstration Focus

 Promotion of Methanol Gasoline Vehicles Pilot Project

-At the end of February 2012, the Ministry of Industry and Information Technology announced that three pilot projects involving methanol vehicles had been launched in Shanxi, Shanghai, and Shaanxi Provinces.
+At the end of February 2012, the Ministry of Industry and Information Technology announced the launch of three pilot projects involving methanol vehicles — one each in Shanxi, Shanghai, and Shaanxi provinces.
 This indicated that methanol gasoline had entered a new era of development.
-By the end of 2013, 26 provinces had entered the field, to different degrees, where five provincial governments had organized and implemented the pilot projects.
+By the end of 2013, 26 provinces had entered the field, to different degrees, where 5 provincial governments had organized and implemented the pilot projects.